Monday, July 07, 2025

 Fast Attribution Win:

-Set up a no-cost tool like Dreamdata or Ruler Analytics.
+Set up a no-cost or low-cost tool like Zoominfo (Websights), Lead Forensics, Dreamdata or Ruler Analytics.
 Use it to tag key lifecycle stages and build a “revenue by touchpoint” report in time for your next team meeting or board presentation.

 Knowing what’s working now means scaling those methods tomorrow.